gnarroway/hato/README.md

   Sets the appropriate header.

 `body` the body of the request.
 This should be a string, byte array, or input stream.
-Note that clojure data is not automatically coerce to string e.g. sending a json body will require generating a json string via [cheshire](https://github.com/dakrone/cheshire) or other means.
+Note that clojure data is not automatically coerced to string e.g. sending a json body will require generating a json string via [cheshire](https://github.com/dakrone/cheshire) or other means.

 `as` Return response body in a certain format.
 Valid options: